Iepoev/Thesis/paper/source/09_ch1_probleemstelling.md

  - a Temporal Convolutional Network (TCN)

 Various Convolutional and residual networks are tested for the base level fitness regression task.

+These networks are written in Python 3.8.3, created using Keras, which uses the Tensorflow 2 library to train these networks on a GTX 1070Ti CUDA-enabled graphics card.